 Table headers help screen reader users in understanding tabular information easily.
 A screen reader reads one cell at a time, in left-to-right and top-to-bottom order.
 In the absence of headers, a screen reader will render all the cells as data cells and users will not know which data cell is associated with which row and column header.

-So how to tag table headers?
+So how do we tag table headers?

-- Select the text, right click on it and then select “New Tag”
+- Select the text, right-click on it and then select “New Tag”

 - Select “Type: Table” from the available dialog.